0xNineteen/blog.md/contents/sol-rpcs/index.md

 utilizing these two solutions correctly can improve your tx sending/confirming process by a lot. to understand how these two solutions are interesting, well also learn a bit about how txs included in blocks in solana and dive into validator code.

 ## sending a transaction
-****

-First, we need to understand how a transaction (tx) is sent in Solana.
-Note there are many resources available on the topic, however, I'll provide a brief overview with a focus on diving into the validator code to provide more depth.
+First, we need to understand how a transaction (tx) is sent on Solana.
+Note there are many resources available on the topic (see references section), however, I'll provide a brief overview with a focus on diving into the validator code to provide more depth.

-Typically, when you send a transaction to the network the flow is:
+typically, when you send a transaction to the network the flow is:
 - your client code (Python or UI/JavaScript) sends the transaction to a full node's RPC (Remote Procedure Call).
   - This RPC could be something like 'mainnet-beta.solana.com'.
 - the RPC, being aware of the next leader or block producer node, directly forwards the transaction to that leader.